-The elections in Nigeria saw the ascent into power of many new faces in the Nigerian political landscape.
-Most notable among the new faces is Nigeria’s newest president, Musa Yar’Adua.
+The elections in Nigeria saw the ascent to power of many new faces in the Nigerian political landscape.
+Most notable among the new faces in Nigeria’s newest president, Musa Yar’Adua.
 The arrival of Yar’Adua and other developments throughout Africa is what spurred the contentious discussion at the DU cyber café’.

 Leading the charge was Sam Omatseye, Nigerian columnist, who is also chair of Comet newspapers based in Lagos.
 Omatseye recently covered the elections in Nigeria and appeared less than optimistic about the future of his home country.

-In the same manner, Pius Kamau, Denver Post Columnist and Thoracic Surgeon, castigated many Africa leaders for failing to deliver for their people while building paradise for themselves on earth.
-He qualified Africa’s leadership crisis to a mental health issue that should be dealt with very quickly before it is too late.
+In the same manner, Pius Kamau, Denver Post Columnist, and Thoracic Surgeon castigated many Africa leaders for failing to deliver for their people while building a paradise for themselves on earth.
+He qualified Africa’s leadership crisis as a mental health issue that should be dealt with very quickly before it is too late.

 The event was marked by a question and answer session that turned out to be a frank exchange of differences of opinion and approaches on how Africans wanted the continent’s problems handled.
 Participants at the event issued a call for dialogue among Africans in Africa and the Diaspora community, a call of action and not merely talk and for more opportunities for future discussions about the affairs of the continent.